centre-for-educational-technology/EMMA_la_dash/README.md

 Run `grunt` for building and `grunt serve` for preview.

+There are 2 types of dashboard available: student and teacher.
+The constant defining the type is located in `app/scripts/services/dashboard_type.js` The constant values are either `teacher` or `student`.

 ## Testing

 Running `grunt test` will run the unit tests with karma.